Kanegraffiti/LessonPlans/Information Technology/Week8_Information_Technology_Lesson_Plan_JSS1-3.md

 ### Lesson Presentation

-**Step 1 – Introduction:** Teacher displays images of an early vacuum-tube computer and a modern AI-enabled device, prompting pupils to comment on differences in size and capabilities.
+**Step 1 – Introduction:** Teacher displays images of an early vacuum-tube computer and a modern AI-enabled device, prompting students to comment on differences in size and capabilities.

 **Step 2 – Presentation:** Teacher reviews the concept of computer generations and briefly introduces the timeline from first to fifth generation.

 **Step 3 – Explanation:** Teacher explains the defining technologies of each generation—vacuum tubes, transistors, integrated circuits, microprocessors, and artificial intelligence—highlighting advantages and limitations.

-**Step 4 – Application:** Pupils work in groups to arrange flashcards showing technologies, years, and sample devices on a timeline worksheet, then complete a table describing key features (speed, size, storage, reliability) of each generation.
+**Step 4 – Application:** Students work in groups to arrange flashcards showing technologies, years, and sample devices on a timeline worksheet, then complete a table describing key features (speed, size, storage, reliability) of each generation.

-**Step 5 – Evaluation:** Teacher asks pupils to identify the generation for specific devices, describe the technology that powered it, and explain how computer performance improved over time.
+**Step 5 – Evaluation:** Teacher asks students to identify the generation for specific devices, describe the technology that powered it, and explain how computer performance improved over time.

 ### Content Summary

 1. Computer generations show how technology has progressed from **vacuum tubes** (first generation) to **artificial intelligence** (fifth generation).
 2. Each generation brought improvements in **speed**, **size**, **storage**, **energy use**, and **reliability**.
 3. Examples: ENIAC (first generation), IBM 1401 (second generation), IBM System/360 (third generation), personal computers (fourth generation), AI-enabled systems (fifth generation).
-4. Understanding generations helps pupils appreciate how technology evolves and influences everyday life.
+4. Understanding generations helps students appreciate how technology evolves and influences everyday life.

 ### Conclusion

-Teacher emphasises that computer development continues, and pupils can contribute to future innovations by understanding past technologies.
+Teacher emphasises that computer development continues, and students can contribute to future innovations by understanding past technologies.

 ### Student Lesson Notes